 Payouts of the awards under the Annual Incentive Plan to our executive officers are entirely performance-based with an individual having the opportunity to earn from 0 percent to 150 percent of his or her targeted award depending on the level of achievement of Company performance goals set by the Compensation Committee in February 2012.
-For the Named Executive Officers, the Company performance goals for 2012 set by the Compensation Committee were based: (i) for Mr. Delaney and Mr. Trauschke, 55 percent on the Company's consolidated EPS, 30 percent on O&M expense for various business units of the Company and OG&E, 10 percent on a safety target of the Company and OG&E and five percent on various safety targets for Enogex and its subsidiaries (ii) for Mr. Leger, 55 percent on OG&E's earnings, 30 percent on O&M expense for various business units of the Company and OG&E and (iii) for Mr. Mitchell and Mr. Merrill, 80 percent on a consolidated earnings target per membership unit of Enogex Holdings LLC and its subsidiaries and 20 percent on various safety targets for Enogex and its subsidiaries.
+For the Named Executive Officers, the Company performance goals for 2012 set by the Compensation Committee were based: (i) for Mr. Delaney and Mr. Trauschke, 55 percent on the Company's consolidated EPS, 30 percent on O&M expense for various business units of the Company and OG&E, 10 percent on a safety target of the Company and OG&E and five percent on various safety targets for Enogex and its subsidiaries; of the Company and OG&E and 15 percent on a consolidated earnings target per membership unit of Enogex Holdings LLC and its subsidiaries and 20 percent on various safety targets for Enogex and its subsidiaries.